virteal/l8/README.md

 exit, steps that wait for something and error propagation similar to exception handling.

-l8 paths are a kind of user level non preemptive threads.
+l8 paths are kind of user level non preemptive threads.
 They are neither native threads, nor worker threads, nor fibers nor the result of some CPS transformation.
 Just a bunch of cooperating closures.